 - Right click on the starting point of your measurement and choose “Measure Distance.”

-- Right click on the place you want to measure the distance to and choose “Distance to Here.”
-A hashed line will appear showing you the exact distance between the two points.
+- Click on the place you want to measure the distance, and you will see the distance in feet and miles.
+A hashed line will appear, showing you the exact distance between the two points.

-You can continue to right click to add as many points to your path as you’d like.
-Accidentally placed points can be dragged for repositioning, or removed simply by clicking on them.
+You can continue to click to add as many points to your path as you’d like.
+Accidentally placed points can be dragged for repositioning or removed simply by clicking on them.

 How to measure distance on Google Maps using your phone